DinoChiesa/get-gcp-id-token/README.md

 ## What are ID tokens good for?

+If you have a Cloud Run service and it is not configured to [allow unauthenticated access](https://cloud.google.com/run/docs/authenticating/public), then an ID token is required to invoke it.

-An ID token is required to invoke Cloud Run, if it is protected by IAP.
+This is true whether or not the Cloud Run service is protected by IAP.
 A request must pass in the ID token in the Authorization header of an HTTP request.
 Using curl, that would look like so:

 ```sh
 curl -i -H "Authorization: Bearer $ID_TOKEN" https://SERVICE_NAME-PROJECT_ID.REGION.run.app/
 ```

-If you interactively visit a Cloud Run endpoint within a browser window, IAP will automatically redirect you to login interactively, and then bring you back to the Cloud Run endpoint.
+If you interactively visit an IAP-protected Cloud Run endpoint within a browser window, IAP will automatically redirect you to login interactively, and then bring you back to the Cloud Run endpoint.
 That part is easy.

+If you interactively visit a Cloud Run endpoint within a browser window which is not protected by IAP, then your Cloud Run service needs to handle the login experience.

-But if you want a headless system outside of Google Cloud to invoke a Cloud Run system, that system must obtain an ID token, and it cannot "interactively login"!
+But if you want a headless system outside of Google Cloud to invoke a Cloud Run system, that system must obtain an ID token, and it will not "interactively login"!
+So your calling system needs to pro-actively obtain its own ID token.
+This repo will explore that a little later.
+Before we get to that, let's cover a little more background.

 ## Decoding tokens

 Decode the ID token, as you would decode any signed JWT.
 Split by dots, then base64-decode the first two sections to decode it.

 Or use an online tool [like this one](https://dinochiesa.github.io/jwt/) to decode your ID Token.